About the Writers’ Guild

 In addition to facilitating open mics, organized readings, community partnerships, maintaining an active Board, and holding regular meetings including our yearly, well-attended AGM, we also maintain the following:

-Island Literary Awards: For over 20 years the Island Literary Awards (ILAs) have recognized the best in Island writing with cash awards sponsored from the community, for winning entries in short story, poetry, children’s literature, and creative non-fiction categories from writers of all ages.
+Island Literary Awards: For over 25 years, the Island Literary Awards (ILAs) have recognized the best in Island writing with cash awards sponsored from the community, for winning entries in short story, poetry, children’s literature, and creative non-fiction categories from writers of all ages.
 Many past award winners are now published authors.
-This year the PEIWG has added a new Screenplay Category that offers professional development prizes.
-The 2011 ILA awards ceremony will take place between 2-4 p.m. on September 19th in Studio Theatre One at the Confederation Centre of the Arts as part of the Pen & Inkling Festival.
+The 2015 ILA awards ceremony will take place in the early fall 2015 – details to be announced as arrangements are finalized.
 The Island Literary Awards and the PEI Writers’ Guild are vital to fostering a culture of writing on Prince Edward Island.

 Mentorship Program: Every second year or so, the PEIWG offers a mentorship program in which at least three emerging writers (mentees) are matched, through a selection process, with published authors.
 They work together over a three-month period on the mentee’s writing.
 This is a very popular program with many more applicants than we can accommodate.
 Each year this program has run, subsequently at least one of the participants goes on to have work published—the true measure of the importance of professional mentorship.